 More

-If you were injured in a motor accident in NSW, whether in Sydney or regional NSW, CTP insurance may cover weekly income benefits, treatment and care expenses, and lump sum damages.
-This hub provides authoritative guidance on the Motor Accident Injuries Act 2017.
+If you were injured in a car accident in Sydney or regional NSW, this hub explains CTP claims, weekly income benefits, treatment expenses, threshold injury decisions, WPI assessments, insurer reviews and PIC dispute pathways under the Motor Accident Injuries Act 2017.

 General information only.
 Outcomes depend on the facts and the law.